 The second day was a business meeting to agree objectives, membership and some aspects of the Association’s Constitution.

 People attending the meeting included members of the Register of Interpreters, people who are awaiting assessment for the Register, other Stage 3 people, Deaf and hearing consumers.

 To enable participation in this important event: a crèche was arranged; interpreting services were provided by two Scottish interpreters; the meeting was looped; overhead projections were used.’

 Who were the members of the first ASLI Executive?

 The first ASLI Annual General Meeting took place on the 16 July 1988 at the Magic Circle, Gower Street in London.

 In 2005, the former National Chairs of the Association formed a group that would be a resource for the current National Executive Committee as well as a link to the past.
 The Former Chairs Group has assisted in the production of this page.

-Whilst we no longer have a National Chair, our constitutional structure having been updated, Gail Dixon is the current Chair of the Board of ASLI.
+Whilst we no longer have a National Chair, our constitutional structure having been updated, Andy Carmichael is the current Chair of the Board of ASLI.

 You can read more about our history on the over the years page